AArenxiaoming/aws-go-developer-guide/doc_source/sqs-example-dead-letter-queues.rst

 that identifies the queue to use as a dead letter queue and the maximum number of receives by individual messages before they are routed to the dead letter queue.

-Create a new Go file with the name :file:`sqs_deadletterqueue.go`.
+Create a new Go file with the name :file:`DeadLetterQueue.go`.

 You must import the relevant Go and |sdk-go| packages by adding the following lines.